ChangeVision/astah-excel2er-plugin/README.md

 Description
 ----------------
-This Plugin enables you to import ER Model into Astah models by Excel file.
+This Plugin enables you to import items on Excel into Astah as ER models.

 Features
 --------------------
-* ExcelファイルからのERエンティティモデルのインポート
+* Import ER Entity Models via Excel file
- 指定されたExcelファイルに定義された以下の項目を、AstahのERエンティティモデルとしてインポートできます。
+   Following items on Excel file can be imported as ER Entity models into Astah Professional (http://astah.net/editions/professional).

  * Entity
   * Logical Name
   * Physical Name
  * Attribute
   * Logical Name
   * Physical Name
-  * Primary Key(指定されたセルに、何かしらの値が設定されている場合に、Primary Keyとして設定されます)
+  * Primary Key (When any value exists in the cell specified as Primary Key)
-  * NOT NULL(指定されたセルに、何かしらの値が設定されている場合に、NOT NULLとして設定されます)
+  * NOT NULL (When any value exists in the cell specified as Not NULL)
   * Default Value
-  * Data Type(存在しないData Typeは指定できません。Astahが用意していないデータ型を利用する場合は、事前に"Tool-ER Diagram-Set ER Data Type"メニューより、Data Typeを追加してください)
+  * Data Type (Unknown Data Type cannot be specified.
+Please make sure that all the required Data Type is already added into Astah in advance from [Tool] - [ER Diagram] - [Set ER Data Type])
   * Length/Precision
   * Definition

- また、Excelで指定された属性の"論理名、物理名、データ型、長さ(精度)、NOT NULL"が一致する、ERドメインモデルが現在開いているモデルに存在する場合、そのERドメインが属性のドメインとして利用されます。
+In case there is already an existing ER Domain Model that matches with the information of specified Attribute in Excel "Logical Name, Physical Name, Data Type, Length/Precision and NOT NULL", its existing ER Domain will be used as the Attribute's Domain.

-* ExcelファイルからのERドメインモデルのインポート
+* Import ER Domain models via Excel file
- 指定されたExcelファイルの最初のシートに定義された以下の項目を、AstahのERドメインモデルとしてインポートできます。
+ Following items on Excel file can be imported as ER Domain models into Astah Professional (http://astah.net/editions/professional)

  * Logical Name
  * Physical Name